 So, not necessarily something to worry about, but still something you should have the doctor look at: with an appointment or by sending a video to Online Vet, just make sure your pooch is okay.

 There are breeds of dogs (like Retrievers and Boxers) that develop skin tumors at a higher level than others, but they usually show up when they’re adult dogs.
 Sun exposure obviously increases the chances of developing skin tumors, so be sure that your dogs are kept out of direct sunlight as often as possible.

-If you see a tumor or lump that’s growing in size or an open sore that just won’t heal, there’s a much higher risk that it’s cancerous.
+If you see a tumor or lump that’s growing in size or an open sore that just won’t heal, there’s a much higher risk that it’s a cancerous one.
 For more information and a checklist, be sure to click on this link!